concerned3rdparty/contactsMongoApp/README.txt

 you can also use intellij's edit configuration menu to input arguments like "load xmlFile\c.xml" and then run the app.

-to run tests : sbt test
+to run tests from the root dir of the project : sbt test

 persistance tests are handled but for now it does not test loadXml operations.